 Do trailing 12 months (TTM) or average ratios, also called normalized ratios, give you higher returns?
-This is what I wanted to find out by looking at all the research I could find.
+This is what we wanted to find out by looking at all the research we could find.

 What we found